LinkedIn has revolutionized the way businesses connect with each other. Make the most out of this platform by using its Sales Navigator tool.

 Without further ado, here’s a quick guide to help you get started with this tool.

 LinkedIn Sales Navigator is a social selling tool that makes it easier for you to find relevant prospects for your business.
-It does so by offering in-depth filtering options based on user details which allows you to run an advanced search finding the exact prospects you need.
+It does so by offering in-depth filtering options based on user details which allows you to run an advanced search to find the exact prospects you need.

 Using Sales Navigator, sales representatives search through key leads, monitor their activities, and look for similar contacts they can reach out to.
 This enables them to be a step ahead in their game by building effective pipelines to generate better sales.